- Overview

 Overview

 The Import Residuals feature enables ISOs to upload residual reports into the CRM using Excel or CSV files.
-This helps centralize residual data, reduce manual entry, and make imported reports available for review, reporting, and publishing within the CRM.
+This helps centralize residual data, reduce manual entry, and make imported reports available for review, reporting, and publishing within Merchant Central.

-If the CRM detects new merchants in the file you’re importing, you can automatically create new merchant accounts during the final step of the import process.
+If Merchant Central detects new merchants in the file you’re importing, it will automatically create new merchant accounts during the final step of the import process (if the merchant creation option is enabled).
 For each newly created merchant, you can also choose to automatically create a linked lead.

 This article explains how to upload and import a residuals report.
-It also shows how to map report columns, set field formats, and compare report logs when reviewing residual discrepancies.
+It also shows how to map report columns, update an existing mapping when a processor changes its report format, set field formats, and compare report logs when reviewing residual discrepancies.

 Prerequisites